The washer will not spin or tumble; F06 is displayed, sometimes with a loud click followed by silence.

 How to Fix / Troubleshooting

-Safety First: Unplug the washer and tip it back only if stable and supported.
+Safety First: Unplug the washer and tip it back only if it is stable and properly supported.
 Avoid working under an unsupported appliance.

 Step-by-step checks: